abena07/my-pie/README.md

 # my-pie
 In this project I scrape the University Of Ghana website to get a list of vacancies available for National Service Scheme, the emails to send National Service Scheme Applications to and the deadlines for applications.
-These results will be stored in a dictionary
+These results will be stored in a dictionary.